 By Carol Stiffler

-When shoppers enter Everson’s Home Furnishings in Newberry, they’ll get a really good look at the carpet on the floor.
+When shoppers enter Everson’s Home Furnishings in Newberry, they’ll get a really good look at the carpet on the floor, hence it is important to get it cleaned by carpet cleaning knoxville.
 That’s unusual because owner Jim Everson usually has the store so full of furniture that you can hardly see the carpet.

 Everson usually has about 70 La-Z-Boy recliners on his showroom floor.
 His store is one of the few remaining places you can buy a La-Z-Boy recliner in the Upper Peninsula, and people come from near and far to shop his selection.